Vincent-P/vincent-p.github.io/content/posts/vulkan_perspective_matrix.md

 \end{equation}

-## Finding the depth mapping {#finding-the-depth-mapping}
+### Deriving the depth projection {#deriving-the-depth-projection}

-Unfortunately, we cannot use the same method to find the coefficients for z, because z will always be on the near plane after projecting to the near plane.
+Unfortunately, we cannot use the same method to find the coefficients for z, because z will always be on the near plane after projecting a point onto the near plane.
-We know that the z coordinate does not depend on x and y, so let's fill the remaining row with 0 for x and y, and A and B for the coefficients we need to find.
+We know that the \\(z\\) coordinate does not depend on \\(x\\) and \\(y\\), so let's fill the remaining row with 0 for x and y, and A and B for the coefficients we need to find.

 \begin{equation}
 \begin{pmatrix}